devCU/IPS-BitTracker/README.md

 10/20/20

-- NEW version 2.5.0 Stable final release for IPS 4.5x.
-Upgrading this version to 4.5 will not support legacy software so 4.4 users are out
+- NEW version 2.5.0 Stable release for IPS 4.5x.
+Upgrading this version 4.4x to 4.5x will not support legacy software so 4.4 users are out
 - Only devCU supporters will have access to the release betas for testing
 - Stable release expected end of October and via request only now
 - IPS 4.5x Development environment
    - Ubuntu 20.04.1 Server
    - Nginx 1.19.3
    - PHP 7.4.11
-   - Percona MySQL 8.0.21-11
+   - Percona MySQL 8.0.21-12
    - Redis Server 5.0.7
 - [Requirements and Recommendations](https://github.com/devCU/IPS-4.4-BitTracker/issues/7)